 A NEXUS card is all you need for proof of citizenship when you cross the US/Canadian border by land or by sea.
 For air travel, you do need a passport, but having a NEXUS card will generally get you through the airport more quickly.

+Nowadays, it’s best to carry a valid passport any time you leave the country.
+Travel to Canada almost always requires a valid passport.
+Remember that you can also carry a passport card for land travel to Canada.
 If you need a US passport, be sure to apply early.
 Applications take about six weeks to process, although you can expedite them by paying an extra $60 expedite fee.
 This will cut the processing time down to about three weeks.
 For faster, elite-level service, a private passport expediter like RushMyPassport is the easiest way to go.
 We personally deliver your US passport application to the Department of State for super-fast processing, often in as little as 24 hours.
 Plus, there’s no appointment necessary, and no need to travel to a passport agency office.

 Need a US passport?
 We can help you get the prompt service you deserve: Contact us today!